nearform/the-fastify-workshop/deck.md

 # Step 12: Exercise 💻

-change `routes/login.js` so that:
+Change `routes/login.js`:

-- After carrying out the existing dummy auth check, look up the user in the `users` database table via the `username` property provided in the request body.
+- After carrying out the existing dummy auth check, look up the user in the `users` database table via the `username` property provided in the request body

-> 💡 write the query using `@nearform/sql`.
+> 💡 write the query using `@nearform/sql`

-- If the user does not exist in the database, return a `401 Unauthorized` error.
+- If the user does not exist in the database, return a `401 Unauthorized` error

 ---